How to Move On

 Let go of fantasy

-Idealizing our partner or the relationship isn’t just something that happens after it ends.
+Idealizing our partner or a relationship isn’t just something that happens after we split up.
 Often, couples enter into what Dr. Firestone calls a “fantasy bond,” an illusion of connection that replaces real relating and genuine acts of love and intimacy.
-Symptoms of a fantasy bond can include relating as a unit, valuing the form of being a couple over the substance of making contact, falling into routine, lacking independence, engaging in less affection, entering dynamics of control and submission as opposed to equality, and so on.
+Symptoms of a fantasy bond can include relating as a unit, valuing the form of being a couple over the substance of making contact, falling into routine, lacking independence, engaging in less affection, and entering into dynamics of control and submission as opposed to equality.
 The quality of the relationship often deteriorates as real love is replaced with a fantasy bond.
 The couple may stay together based on a fantasy that their partner will somehow “save” them.
-Or, they may break up, because the elements that first drew them together are no longer operating.
+Or, they may split up, because the elements that first drew them together are no longer operating.

 Feel the feelings